-The R Series system already offers the facility for the reagents to be preloaded into “Sample Injection Loops” and then released into the flow at the correct moment as required (all controlled by the Flow Commander™ PC control software if required).
+The R Series system already offers the facility for the reagents to be preloaded into “Sample Injection Loops” and then released into the flow at the correct moment as required (all controlled by the R-Series software if required).

-Vapourtec recently announced the capability for the sample loops to be preloaded from an autosampler.
+The Vapourtec R-Series has the capability for the sample loops to be preloaded from an autosampler.
 This means that the user can queue up a sequence of reactions with different starting reagents, giving the capability to generate automated arrays of compounds.

 What are “Sample Injection Loops” ?